Verizon Communications : Fiber Damage Vexes Verizon After Hurricane Michael | MarketScreener

 "My neighbor said, 'I'd pay anything if you let me keep your phone,' and I said, 'I have my life on it.'
 He's going to try to get a burner phone, " Ms. Jernigan said.

+The FirstNet program enabled the carrier to buy more large mobile cell towers on trucks that rely on satellites than AT&T had previously, he said, and some of those have been deployed in Florida.
+That equipment can provide a wide radius of service, but is costly.

+The program is intended to provide wireless data coverage and priority access for first responders during emergencies, but also benefits AT&T customers.
+In the case of Hurricane Michael, AT&T subscribers in areas where the carrier has deployed FirstNet infrastructure have been able to "piggyback" off the service, Mr. Sambar said.

-Jessica Nicolosi Banks, 39, also lives in Panama City and had enough internet service on her Sprint Corp. phone to access Facebook, even though she couldn't send text messages or make calls.
+Jessica Nicolosi Banks, 39, of Panama City, had enough internet service on her Sprint Corp. phone to access Facebook, even though she couldn't send text messages or make calls.

 The pair sent about a dozen people photos or messages through the social media site to say that a missing family member or friend was safe.